feaselkl/ML-Services-In-Production/PITCHME.md

 ## Package Management

-There are several techniques for installing packages in R.  Some require direct Internet access, whereas others will allow you to install packages offline.
-Some are easier to run, whereas others trade added complexity for a simpler central management story down the road.
+There are several techniques for installing packages in R.  Key factors in deciding what to do are:

+* Which SQL Server Version?
+* Do you have internet access?
+* Do you prefer easier options or more feature-rich options?
+* Do you require central management of many instances?

+---

+### sqlmlutils

+The `sqlmlutils` package allows you to install R or Python code remotely.
+This is the **best** way to install packages for SQL Server 2019 or 2017.

 ---?image=presentation/assets/background/crt.jpg&size=cover&opacity=20